cheerful/freckle-apidocs/content/v2/entries.md

 ## Mark multiple Entries as approved

-Mark the Entries provided as "approved" in Freckle.
+Mark the Entries provided as "approved" in Noko.
 Approved entries cannot be edited or deleted.

 ~~~
 PUT /v2/entries/approved